Getting involved as a citizen scientist

 About

-iNaturalist.org is one of the world's most popular nature apps for recording and sharing species observations.
-It's a joint initiative between the California Academy of Life Sciences and National Geographic and has grown steadily since 2008.
-It now has more than one million users globally.
+iNaturalist.org is one of the world's most popular nature platforms for recording and sharing species observations.
+It's an independent nonprofit organisation and has grown steadily since 2008.
+It now has more than three million users globally.

-The ALA has become a member of the international iNaturalist Network, along with many other countries including Canada, Mexico and New Zealand.
+The ALA is a member of the international iNaturalist Network, along with many other countries including Canada, Mexico and New Zealand.
 Each network member creates a locally branded gateway into iNaturalist, focusing searches within their national boundaries, supporting local conservation, and sensitive species management.
-For us, our local gateway is iNaturalist Australia.
+For Australia, the local gateway is iNaturalist Australia.

 The key to iNaturalist's success is the unique combination of a passionate community and machine learning technology.
 This system is built to assist with species identification.
-Novice naturalists needing help with species identification benefit from both iNaturalist’s image recognition software and the expertise of the iNaturalist community.
-Within hours of uploading an image, you can receive confirmation on species identification.
-People with expertise in a particular taxon can help identify observations, share their expertise, and contribute to a global conversation.
+Naturalists needing help with species identification benefit from both the knowledge of the many experts that use iNaturalist, and iNaturalist's image recognition software.
+Within hours of uploading an image, you can receive confirmation of a species identification.
+Users with expertise in a particular taxon can help identify observations, share their knowledge, and contribute to a global conversation.
 This drives two great outcomes: connecting people with nature and improving citizen science data quality.

 How does the ALA get data from iNaturalist?

-Data is harvested from iNaturalist Australia to the ALA daily.
-After processing, it is refreshed once a week.
-Observations will come across to the ALA if they are
+Data is harvested from iNaturalist Australia to the ALA weekly.
+Observations will come across to the ALA if they are:

 If an iNaturalist observation is updated with a new identification, image, or a changed location, the record in the ALA with be updated as part of the regular data harvest.
 If records are removed from iNaturalist, they will be removed from the ALA.